9M2PJU/9M2PJU-Battery-Drain-Calculator/README.md

 ## 📁 Hosting

-This calculator is fully static — no backend or server required.
-You can fork or clone this repo and deploy via GitHub Pages, Netlify, or any static hosting platform.
+This calculator is fully static.

 ## 📄 License